Ashukr321/complete_data_structure_and_algorithms_for_placement/README.md

     35. Print matrix in spiral manner
     36. Sort 0 1 and 2
     37. Find the intersection of the array
-    38.Rotate the Array  left by 1 position
+    38. Rotate the Array  left by 1 position
     39. Rotate array right by 1 position
     40. Rotate array left by kth position using stl vector
     41. Check array is subset of another array using unOrder_map use frequency